csinva/csinva.github.io/_notes/stat/causal_inference.md

 # heterogenous treatment effects

-- [staDISC](https://arxiv.org/pdf/2008.10109.pdf) (dwivedi, tan et al. 2020)
+- [staDISC](https://arxiv.org/pdf/2008.10109.pdf) (dwivedi, tan et al. 2020) - learn stable / interpretable subgroups for causal inference
-  - two lines of work on heterogenous treatment effects
-    - conditional average treatment effect (CATE) - get treatement effect for each individual conditioned on its covariates
+  - **conditional average treatment effect (CATE)** - get treatement effect for each individual conditioned on its covariates
-      - meta-learneres do this by using supervised methods
+    - meta-learners - break down CATE into regression subproblems
-      - e.g. T-learner fits a model for conditional expectation of each potential outcome
+      - e.g. T-learner (simplest) - fit one model for conditional expectation of each potential outcome and then subtract
+      - e.g. X-learner (kunzel et al. 19)
-      - e.g. X-learner / R-learner are more sophisticated
+      - e.g. R-learner (nie-wager, 20)
-      - also other methods such as causal tree + causal forest
+    - tree-based methods
+      - causal tree (athey-imbens, 16) - like decision tree, but change splitting criterion
+      - causal forest' (wager-athery, 18)
+      - BART (hill, 12)
+    - **calibration** to evaluate subgroup CATEs
-      - main difficulty: hard to do model selection / validation
+      - main difficulty: hard to do model selection / validation (especially with imbalanced data)
+        - often use some kind of proxy loss function
+      - stability: check stability of this with many CATE estimators
-    - subgroup analysis - identify subgroups with treatment effects far from the average
+  - **subgroup analysis** - identify subgroups with treatment effects far from the average
+    - use CATE as a stepping stone to finding subgroups
     - easier, but still linked to real downstream tasks (e.g. identify which subgroup to treat)
     - main difficulty: can quickly overfit
-      - some have also proposed using CATE as a stepping stone to finding subgroups
-  - methods
-    - calibration to evaluate subgroup CATEs
-    - cell-search - sequential
+    - **cell-search** - sequential
       - first prune features using feature importance
       - target: maximize a cell's true positive - false positive (subject to using as few features as possible)
       - sequentially find cell which maximizes target
         - find all cells which perform close to as good as this cell
         - remove all cells contained in another cell
         - pick one randomly, remove all points in this cell, then continue
-    - rerun search multiple times and look for stable cells / stable cell coverage
+    - stability: rerun search multiple times and look for stable cells / stable cell coverage

 # causal discovery